robert-hardy/statistical_inference/PITCHME.md

 ---

 ### A coin example
 A coin is tossed twice and shows two heads.
-What can your infer?

 ---